 Improving ESG Compliance Audits and Inspections

-Certainty goes beyond data management by improving ESG-related compliance audits and inspections.
-Through our comprehensive checklist builder, real-time data collection, and detailed reporting capabilities, Certainty ensures that enterprises can conduct thorough and accurate audits and inspections.
+Certainty goes beyond data management by streamlining ESG-related compliance audits and inspections.
+These audits underpin both CSDDD due diligence obligations and CSRD third-party assurance requirements.
+Through our comprehensive checklist builder, real-time data collection, and detailed reporting capabilities, Certainty ensures that enterprises can conduct thorough, consistent, and audit-ready assessments across their global supplier base.

-- Comprehensive Checklists: Certainty offers customizable checklists that cover all aspects of ESG compliance, ensuring that no critical area is overlooked during audits and inspections.
+- Comprehensive Checklists: Certainty offers customizable checklists aligned with CSRD ESRS standards, LkSG risk areas, and CSDDD due diligence requirements.
+As a result, no critical compliance area gets overlooked during supplier audits and site inspections.

-- Real-Time Data Collection: The platform allows for real-time data collection during inspections, facilitating immediate feedback and adjustments.
+- Real-Time Data Collection: The platform allows real-time data collection during inspections.
+This facilitates immediate corrective action and provides a timestamped, audit-ready compliance record that satisfies third-party assurance requirements.

-- Detailed Reporting: Certainty generates detailed reports that highlight compliance status, areas of improvement, and trends over time, providing actionable insights for continuous improvement.
+- Detailed Reporting: Certainty generates detailed reports that highlight compliance status, areas of improvement, and trends over time.
+Consequently, these reports provide the actionable insights and documentation needed for CSRD sustainability statements, CSDDD annual reports, and LkSG due diligence declarations.

 Shaping the Future with ESG

-If you wish to learn more about how Certainty supports enterprises to make better-informed decisions through managing and reporting ESG compliance, schedule a demo with our team today.
+If you wish to learn more about how Certainty supports enterprises in making better-informed decisions through managing and reporting ESG compliance, schedule a demo with our team today.

 You might also be interested in: